Chart Color Schemes

 Freshwater - Stratford displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure in Freshwater - Stratford, as per the latest Census, consisted of 66.6% houses and 33.3% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro Qld's dwelling structure which was 80.8% houses and 19.2% other dwellings.
-The home ownership level in Freshwater - Stratford was higher than that of Non-Metro Qld at 31.1%, with the remaining dwellings either mortgaged (40.6%) or rented (28.4%).
-The median monthly mortgage repayment in the area was $1,647, which is lower than the Non-Metro Qld average of $1,733.
-The median weekly rent figure for Freshwater - Stratford was recorded at $350, compared to Non-Metro Qld's $390.
-Nationally, Freshwater - Stratford's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+The dwelling structure in Freshwater - Stratford, as per the latest Census, consisted of 66.6% houses and 33.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 80.8% houses and 19.2% other dwellings.
+Home ownership in Freshwater - Stratford stood at 31.1%, with mortgaged dwellings at 40.6% and rented ones at 28.4%.
+The median monthly mortgage repayment was $1,647, below Non-Metro Qld's average of $1,733.
+The median weekly rent figure was $350, compared to Non-Metro Qld's $390.
+Nationally, Freshwater - Stratford's mortgage repayments were lower at $1,647 against the Australian average of $1,863, and rents were less at $350 than the national figure of $375.

 Frequently Asked Questions - Housing